vivekmarakana/iota.lib.rb/README.md

-## This Gem only supports IOTA 1.0 APIs.
-Post-chrysalis apis are not yet supported.
+## [Archived Project] This Gem only supports IOTA 1.0 APIs.
+Post-chrysalis apis are not supported.

 # IOTA Ruby Gem